What is the molecular equation for the precipitation reaction tha... | Channels for Pearson+

 1

-Identify the reactants in the given problem: Potassium carbonate (K2CO3) and zinc nitrate (Zn(NO3)2).
-Both are in aqueous solutions.
+Identify the reactants in the given problem: lithium sulfate (Li2SO4) and lead(II) acetate (Pb(C2H3O2)2).
+Both are aqueous solutions, denoted as (aq).

-Determine the possible products by exchanging the ions of the reactants.
-Potassium (K+) will pair with nitrate (NO3-) and zinc (Zn2+) will pair with carbonate (CO3^2-).
+Determine the possible products of the reaction.
+In a precipitation reaction, ions from the reactants combine to form an insoluble compound.
+Here, lead(II) ions (Pb^2+) can combine with sulfate ions (SO4^2-) to form lead(II) sulfate (PbSO4), which is insoluble in water and will precipitate out as a solid, denoted as (s).

+Write the molecular equation for the reaction.
+Combine the reactants and products, ensuring the equation is balanced.
+The balanced equation is: Li2SO4(aq) + Pb(C2H3O2)2(aq) → PbSO4(s) + 2LiC2H3O2(aq).

 Watch next